Saint-Nazaire February 22, 2020

 This wind farm project counts 64 wind turbines for a cumulated power of nearly 450 MWThe considered solution will allow to produce enough energy to provide for more than 630,000 people, that is to say 90 % of the region inhabitants, by 2024.

-The electrical substation will collect and transform the electricity produced by these wind turbines, to transfer it to the earth while ensuring the remote control of the wind farm.
-It will be installed in 2023.
+The electrical substation will collect and transform the electricity produced by the wind turbines, transfer it inland and will also serve to remotely pilot the wind farm.
+It ought to be installed in 2023.

-This contract brings to four the number of electrical substations registered in Chantiers de l’Atlantique’s order book.
+This contract brings to four the number of electrical substations on Chantiers de l’Atlantique’s book of orders.

 - Height (foundation included): 65 meters (213 ft)

 - Jacket height: 50 m (164 ft) (30 m (98 ft) of which submerged),